gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ##### !question

-For the following scenario above, provide a short explanation to support your answer of Government-led or contractor-led software development.
+From the scenario above, provide a short explanation to support your answer of Government-led or contractor-led software development.

 ##### !end-question